LT-IntroToAI-SY2526/assignment6-part2-per3-SanyahBovan/a6_part2_writeup.md

 Would you trust this model to predict the price of a house with 6 bedrooms, 4 bathrooms, 3000 sq ft, and 5 years old?
 Why or why not?
 (Hint: Think about the range of your training data)

 **YOUR ANSWER:**
+I would trust this model to predict this situation but I would have a few doubts since my training doesnt cover something on this large of a scale.
+I believe the error percentage would raise a bit higher but that's fine.